saxess-software/DataFactory-Knowledge-Center/DatabaseManagement/How_can_I_copy_a_Database.md

-# Your have access to the Windows Server where the Database is running
+There are different ways to copy a database, you must consider
+* do you have physical access to the database server or to a shared file on it
+* the SQL Server target version, if the target version is lower (e.g. from SQL 2014 to SQL 2012)
-  * create a backup and restore it (customer server must have your version or lower of SQL Server)
+* if you have Express Edition or Standard Edition of SQL Server

-# You don't have access to Windows Server with the Database, but you have access over ManagementStudio from another computer

-* the way over bacpac export
+# A: Create a Backup (bak) on the Source Server and restore it on the target Server
+  * SQL Server can't create a Backup File only on a local disk of the Server, so you must have access to the Server or a shared folder on the server
+  * The target Server must be same SQL Server Version or higher - check it on both Server with "SELECT @@version"

+# B: Create bacpac export on the Source Server and restore it on the target server
+  * bacpac can saved anywhere, not only on the database server - so you can use Management Studio on a different Server
   * the database must not have hard link to other databases (Server.database.schema.table)
+  * The target Server must be same SQL Server Version or higher ?

-* the way over Tasks -> Copy database
+# C: Tasks -> Copy database
   * works only if both servers are standard editon or higher
+  * Servers must be in the same network

+# D: Generate Scripts - this way works always
-* the way over generate scripts
+  * Tasks -> generate Scripts
   * use option "schema and data"
-  * option USE Database = FALSE
+  * set compatibilty level to target server
+  * create a target Database on target server
-  * import over Managementstudio only if file smaller than 300 MD
+  * import over Managementstudio if file size is smaller than 300 MB
-  * else import over sqlcmd
+  * else add a USE Database statement for the target database in the script
+  * import the script over "sqlcmd -i script.sql -o log.txt"   (write this command in a .bat file you place beside the script file)